 - Language Features

 - MIDI Music

 - System Features

 Quorum also supports most common programming language features like:

 Quorum is a commercial strength programming language and is written in Quorum itself.
-It can compile programs to desktop, the web, or to iPhone.
+It can compile programs to desktop, the web, or Android.